 - External attachments

-Don’t unlace you’re running shoes just yet though.
+Don’t unlace your running shoes just yet though.
 We’ve got you covered.
-We’ve put together a list of the best running hydration vests in 2019 — with some superb hydration belt options, too.
+We’ve put together a list of the best running hydration vests in 2024 — with some superb hydration belt options, too.
 And for more information on the different things to consider when choosing the perfect running hydration vest or belt for you, skip to the bottom of the article.

 Disclaimer: We use affiliate links and may receive a small commission on purchases.